sleeptoken/zettelkasten/Cortex XSIAM/Automation XSIAM.md

 Scripts within Cortex serve as potent tools for executing specific actions through commands.

-### Playbook Overview
+#### Playbook Overview

-Playbooks come into play during the investigation and response phase of the issue lifecycle
+Playbooks come into play during the investigation and response phase of the issue lifecycle.
+Serve as the core automation engine within the cortex system.

 Playbooks and case lifecycle